MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Transaction's Verification Packet's newly archived Merit Holders' Merit sums to be greater than significant.
 - Every Transaction's predecessors have Verification Packets.
 - Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this BlockBody.
+- Every Transaction either has yet to enter Epochs or is in Epochs.
-- Every Transaction doesn't compete with, or have parents which compete with, Transactions archived 5 Blocks before the last Checkpoint.
+- Every Transaction doesn't compete with, or have parents which competed with and lost, Transactions archived 5 Blocks before the last Checkpoint.
 - Each sketch is properly constructed from the data used to construct their respective Merkle.
 - Only new Elements are archived.
 - No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.